HHS/TANF-app/docs/Technical-Documentation/Architecture-Decision-Record/009-git-workflow.md

 ## Context

-In order to maintain the principle of Least Privilege, it was decided at the onset of this project that the vendor (Raft) would work from a fork of the government repo and issue pull requests to the government repo from the fork.
+In order to maintain the principal of Least Privilege, it was decided at the onset of this project that the vendor (Raft) would work from a fork of the government repo and issue pull requests to the government repo from the fork.
 The vendor would not have write access to the government repository or the government's CircleCI account.

 Throughout the project all vendor development work has been done in the vendor's forked repository, while pull requests from the government and even some documentation pull requests from the vendor were made directly to the government repository.